TN 49 (11-24)

 2. Spouse’s Benefits Increase or Spouse Becomes Eligible Based on Claimant’s Eligibility and Spouse Was Not Individually Represented

-• the eligibility of the claimant results in an increase in the benefits of his or her eligible spouse’s SSI benefits; or
+• the eligibility of the claimant results in an increase in the benefits of their eligible spouse’s SSI benefits; or

 • the eligibility of the claimant results in a finding that the spouse is also eligible for SSI benefits.